 - Consume dissolved oxygen when the algae die and decompose.

 In addition, certain algae can also produce harmful chemicals that are toxic to humans, wildlife and aquatic life.
-Fortunately, of the more than 700 species of algae in Chesapeake Bay, less than two percent of them are believed to have the ability to produce toxic substances.
+Fortunately, of the more than 700 species of algae in Chesapeake Bay, less than 2% of them are believed to have the ability to produce toxic substances.

-HABs are primarily fueled by excess nutrients (nitrogen and phosphorous) in area waterways, which come from agriculture, air deposition, septic systems and sewage treatment plants, and runoff from lawns, gardens and paved surfaces.
+Algae blooms are primarily fueled by excess nutrients (nitrogen and phosphorus) entering waterways, which come from agriculture, air pollution, wastewater treatment plants, and stormwater runoff from lawns, gardens and paved surfaces.

-Residents of the Bay watershed can help give the Bay's crabs, fish and other species some relief from HABs by taking simple actions to reduce nutrient pollution, including driving less, upgrading septic systems, picking up pet waste and reducing the use of lawn fertilizers and installing rain gardens and rain barrels.
+Residents of the Bay watershed can help give the Bay's crabs, fish and other species some relief from algae blooms by taking simple actions to reduce nutrient pollution, including driving less, upgrading septic systems, picking up pet waste, reducing the use of lawn fertilizers and installing rain gardens and rain barrels.

-Bay Program partners actively monitor the region's waterways for HABs, so that if one occurs the public can be notified to protect human health.
-Citizens are also asked to keep a watchful eye out for possible HABs and are urged to report suspected HABs to their respective state environmental agency:
+Bay Program partners actively monitor the region's waterways for algae blooms, so that if one occurs the public can be notified to protect human health.
+Residents are also asked to keep a watchful eye out for possible algae blooms and are urged to report suspected algae blooms to their respective state environmental agency: